PLCoster/cs50ai-week5-traffic/README.md

-# cs50ai-week5-traffic
+# CS50AI - Week 5- Traffic

 ## Model Experimentation Process:

 To build this model, I started with very simple models (models with small 'capacity' i.e. small number of learnable parameters), and then gradually added in more layers, increasing the complexity/capacity of the model.
-Each model was trained against the training data, and then evaluated using the testing data, each set of data randomly selected using sklean train_test_split (test size = 40%).
+Each model was trained against the training data, and then evaluated using the testing data, each set of data randomly selected using Scikit-learn train_test_split (test size = 40%).
 I could then compare the accuracy of each model on the training set and the testing set.
 An ideal model would have high and similar accuracy on both the training and testing data sets.

-Where a model has a higher accuracy on the training data than the testing data, this may suggest that the model is overfitting the training data, and so not generalising well onto the test data.
+Where a model has a higher loss on the testing data than the training data, this may suggest that the model is overfitting the training data, and so not generalising well onto the test data.
 When overfitting is severe, a model may be highly accurate (low loss) on the training data but have very poor accuracy (high loss) on the test data.
 Strategies to reduce overfitting of a model include reducing the capacity (complexity) of the model, adding 'dropout' to layers of the model, or adding weight regularization (penalizing large weights) [1](https://www.tensorflow.org/tutorials/keras/overfit_and_underfit#strategies_to_prevent_overfitting).
 However, while a simple model may reduce the risk of overfitting the training data, a model with insufficient capacity may suffer from higher loss for both the training and testing data.
 The capacity of the model must be tweaked to get the best results without overfitting.

 There are many different model parameters that can be specified and tuned, e.g.:
 * Different numbers of convolutional and pooling layers (learn features, and reduce image size/complexity)
-* Different numbers and sizes of filters for convoltion layers (the number of kernal matrices to train on and the size of the matrices)
+* Different numbers and sizes of filters for convolution layers (the number of kernel matrices to train on and the size of the matrices)
 * Different pool sizes for pooling layers (bigger pool size will reduce image size more)
 * Different numbers and sizes of hidden layers (model complexity/capacity)
 * Additional parameters for the model layers such as dropout, weight regularization, activation functions.
 * Other model settings such as the optimizer algorithm, loss function and metric used to monitor the training and testing steps
 * etc....!

 To limit some of these choices, all models used the Adam optimisation algorithm, with categorical crossentropy for the loss function.
 Accuracy is a suitable metric to use for all models as we want to know the percentage of labels that were correctly predicted by the model.
 The output layer uses the "softmax" activation function, such that the output from the network is a normalised probability distribution (i.e. the predicted probability for the given image being each type of road sign).
-In addtion, all hidden layers and convolutional layers will use the 'reLU' activation function.
+In addition, all hidden layers and convolutional layers will use the 'reLU' activation function.

+The results of the training runs carried out can be found in the results.xlsx spreadsheet.

 Some of the models explored:
 #### Tiny Model: